 As soon as you have the dates for the exams, arguably even sooner, you should be starting your revision.
 Re-read your course notes.
 Make sure you have actually read the set texts and re-read them.
 I remember in University being told by one (possibly over zealous) English lecturer that you don’t really ‘know’ a novel until you have read it at least FIVE times.
 Clearly, this may not apply to non-fiction texts but I don’t think it’s that bad a maxim to apply!

-3. Break your revision sessions into chunks of approximately 45 minutes with a 15 minute break per hour.
+Study sessions should last approximately 45 minutes with a 15 minute break per hour.
 This is because your brain and your memory need a rest to absorb your learning.

-Go on, see if you can talk clearly about your topic for 15 minutes and illustrate your points with quotes / facts / figures on the blackboard.
+Go on, see if you can talk clearly about your topic for 15 minutes and illustrate your points with quotes, facts and figures on the blackboard.
 From MEMORY.

 Never underestimate the power of the subconscious.
 You’ll find information coming to you effortlessly rather than having to struggle to recall it.